Photo: Pernille Bille Tvedt

 Spejdernes Lejr 2017

-The second Spejdernes Lejr was held in Sønderborg in the southern part of Jutland.
-More than 37000 participants took part with over 4600 international scouts from 44 countries!
-The theme for the camp was “leaving traces” and to symbolize this, a 12 meter high and 34 meters wide observation tower as the shape of a hiking boot was built by volunteer scouts and still stands in Sønderborg today for the locals to use.
+The second Spejdernes Lejr was held in Sønderborg in the southern Jutland.
+More than 37,000 participants took part with over 4,600 international scouts from 44 countries.
+The theme for the camp was “leaving traces” and to symbolize this a 12 meter high and 34 meters wide observation tower in the shape of a hiking boot was built by volunteer scouts.
+The tower still stands in Sønderborg today for the locals to use.

 Photo: Frederik Kehlet